ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Introduction

 \section{Introduction}

 Language models (LMs) have fundamentally transformed how we interact with code---generating functions, completing boilerplate, and even suggesting entire programs.
-Yet, despite their success, LMs offer no guarantees of correctness: they produce code that looks plausible but often violates critical syntactic or semantic properties.
+Yet despite their success, LMs offer no guarantees of correctness: they often produce code that looks plausible but violates critical syntactic or semantic properties.
+This limitation arises because LMs generate text in a purely probabilistic fashion---at each step, they sample the next token from a distribution conditioned on the sequence they have produced so far.

-\textit{Constrained decoding} has emerged as a promising solution to this problem~\cite{wang2023grammar,willard2023efficient,geng2024grammarconstrained,monitors,typespaper}.
-In constrained decoding, a language model generates a sequence one token at a time, but the next token is chosen not only for its likelihood, but also based on whether extending the current output with that token could ultimately produce a program that satisfies a user-defined constraint.

-However, existing constrained decoding techniques are limited in scope.
-Early methods focus on shallow syntactic correctness---e.g., enforcing that outputs conform to a context-free grammar (CFG).
-More recent techniques attempt to enforce richer constraints like type safety~\cite{typespaper} or runtime properties~\cite{monitors}, but do so via ad hoc manipulations of token sequences.
-These approaches are brittle and operate solely on surface-level syntax, failing to leverage the abstract representations used by formal methods for reasoning about program semantics and ensuring deeper semantic correctness properties, such as program equivalence or adherence to complex invariants.
+\textit{Constrained decoding} addresses this problem by enforcing constraints on the sequence an LM generates~\cite{wang2023grammar,willard2023efficient,geng2023grammarconstrained,monitors,typespaper}: a constrained decoder modifies the sampling process to forbid selecting next tokens that would violate the constraint.
+Concretely, a constrained decoder performs a \textit{completability analysis} at each step to determine whether the partially generated sequence can still be extended into a completion that satisfies the constraints.
+If not, the LM backtracks and tries another token.
+By construction, any output a constrained decoding algorithm returns satisfies the user-provided constraints.

+Existing constrained-decoding techniques are limited in either \emph{expressivity} (the complexity of the constraints they can enforce) or \emph{programmability} (the ease with which users can specify constraints).

+\textbf{Programmable but not Expressive.} Most of the constrained-decoding literature is interested in the problem of forcing the LM to only produce sequences that are accepted by a user-given context-free grammar (CFG)~\cite{greatgramma,gad,syncode,llguidance}.
+While CFGs provide a programmable interface for specifying \textit{syntactic} constraints, many desirable \emph{semantic} properties---such as type safety or adherence to invariants---cannot be expressed as context-free languages.